mamanababa/disAs/WebContent/WEB-INF/README.txt

 Step 1
 ------------------------
-The main page of this application is “Request.jsp”.
+The main/first page of this application is “Request.jsp”.

 Step 2
 ------------------------